-Betfair used to be an innovative betting company that stuck it to the “greedy sportsbooks” then as they grew bigger and bigger they started to hire people with backgrounds in banking and finance for the top jobs and these executives now run Betfair more like a finance company than part of the betting community.
+Betfair used to be an innovative betting company that stuck it to the “greedy bookmakers”.
+As they grew bigger they started to hire people with backgrounds in banking and finance for the top jobs.
+These executives now run Betfair more like a finance company than part of the betting community.

 The natural conclusion to this was Betfair becoming a publicly traded company.
-Now if Betfair make 100 million dollars profit in a year they would consider that a bad thing because they made 110 million dollars profit last year so share prices would fall.
-Considering 100 million dollars profit a year, based on a no risk model, to be a bad thing is the definition of greedy but this is the mentality of most publicly traded companies.
+Now if Betfair makes 100 million dollars in profit in a year they would consider that a bad thing because they made 110 million dollars profit last year, so share prices would fall.
+Considering 100 million dollars in profit a year, based on a no-risk model, to be a bad thing is the definition of greedy but this is the mentality of most publicly traded companies.

-What would a bank do if a segment of customers gets a lot of value out of the product but pay relatively less fees and charges than other customers, and the bank has a monopoly on the product?
-A bank would raise the fees and charges on these customers and make sure they are so complicated most customers can’t understand them.
-This is exactly the mentality Betfair applied to its long term winning customers by slapping them with the premium charge.
+What would a bank do if a segment of customers got a lot of value from the product but paid relatively fewer fees and charges than other customers (and the bank has a near monopoly on the product)?
+A bank would raise the fees and charges on these customers, and make sure they are so complicated most customers can’t understand them.
+This is exactly the strategy Betfair applies to its long-term winning customers by slapping them with a premium charge.

 If you have